President's Roles

 duties constitutional

-The President must consult the Council of Presidential Advisers in these areas.
+The President consults the Council of Presidential Advisers in these areas.

 Non-discretionary Powers